EmersonWarwick/TurbineForUnreal/README.md

 <strong>Wind turbine asset for Unreal Engine using Blueprints and C++</strong>

-• Try BoneDetailsAndAnimationOnly requiring USkeletalMeshComponent or ProgramaticallyMoveActor (procedural) with UPoseableMeshComponent.
+<strong>Plugin to go into a project Plugins folder</strong>
+<strong>UE4.27 - UE5.1</strong>

+• Demonstrates the use of UPoseableMeshComponent vs USkeletalMeshComponent.

 • Try smoothing filter (averaging) for movement.

-• Experiment solving Angle Wrap.
+• Experiment solving Angle Wrap with Euler, without the use of Quaternions.

-• Set Wind Speed and Direction.
+• On UPoseableMeshComponent.
+Set Wind Speed and Direction.
 Get GetTurbineElectricalCurrent (Theoretical)

 • Mesh, materials, and animation created using AutoDesk Maya